Two pairs and a free, quality eye exam for just $79.95

 Does this mean I can skip lens coatings?

-Dr. Rashid says he recommends that most patients consider special lens coatings — whether they have a mild prescription or a strong one.
-These lens treatments can improve the durability of your eyewear and the clarity of your vision, and they can even help you sleep better at night.
+Dr. Rashid says he recommends that most patients consider special lens coatings — whether they have a mild prescription or a strong prescription.
+These lens treatments can improve the durability of your eyewear and the clarity of your vision, and they can even help you improve your sleep quality at night.

 Here’s a look at a few options.